 Announcing 2024 Kempner Institute Research Fellows

-Six innovative, early-career scientists awarded fellowships to work on projects that advance the fundamental understanding of intelligence
+Five innovative, early-career scientists awarded fellowships to work on projects that advance the fundamental understanding of intelligence

 Cambridge, MA – The Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard is pleased to announce the recipients of its 2024 Kempner Institute Research Fellowships.
-The 2024 recipients are Thomas Fel, Mikail Khona, Bingbin Liu, Isabel Papadimitriou, Noor Sajid, and Aaron Walsman.
+The 2024 recipients are Thomas Fel, Bingbin Liu, Isabel Papadimitriou, Noor Sajid, and Aaron Walsman.

 Each fellow will serve for a term of up to three years and will receive salary and research funds, office space, and mentorship.
 Fellows set their research agenda but are strongly encouraged to work between fields and to collaborate with experts at the Kempner Institute and throughout Harvard University.